goplus/cobra/README.md

 ## Command settings

-Continue to modify the `version` subcommand:
+Continue to modify the `version` command:

 ```go
 // short sets the short description shown in the 'help' output.